Sister Kinderhook

 Sister Kinderhook is the sixth full-length album from American rock band Rasputina.
 It was released on June 15, 2010.

-The new album brings with it a fresh lineup in the form of Daniel DeJesus in place of Sarah Bowman in second chair and Catie D'Amica replacing Jonathon Tebeest on drums and percussion.
+The album brings with it a fresh lineup in the form of Daniel DeJesus in place of Sarah Bowman in second chair and Catie D'Amica replacing Jonathon Tebeest on drums and percussion.
 D'Amica was present during the inception, recording and production of the album, however, she has since left the group in order to, as Creager jokes, "go to massage therapy school".
 She was replaced by Creager's friend, Julie Griner for one show.
 More recently, Melissa Bell has been drafted into the lineup as percussionist.
 Another new addition to Rasputina's repertoire is the heavy use of the banjo which replaces the dulcimer featured prominently in the last two albums.

 Lyrics and themes

 The album revolves around a fantastical theme that explores subject matter such as the New Netherland settlements, Colonial Federalism, feral children, the Anti-Rent Wars of 1844, Early American portraiture, and the prehistoric Mound Builder giants of Illinois and Ohio.
 The songs Sweet Sister Temperance and My Porcelain Life are based specifically on the life of Emily Dickinson.
 The band further delved on the record's themes on their Notes from Sister Kinderhook.

 Musically, the album's sonical landscape has been "stripped down" compared to the band's last few offerings, returning to the atmosphere of Rasputina's first studio LP Thanks for the Ether.